kutayk33/Text-summarization-Language-Translation-App/README.md

 # Text Summarization and Language Translation Web App
-- You can summarize and translate your text, file or wab page.
+- You can summarize and translate your text, file or web page.